 Trampoline and tumbling exercises have been around for a very long time and can be traced to archeological drawings found in ancient China, Egypt and Persia.
-(1) The firs modern trampolines were developed in 1934 by George Nissen and Larry Griswold at the University of Iowa, according to the official website of the Olympic movement.
+The firs modern trampolines were developed in 1934 by George Nissen and Larry Griswold at the University of Iowa, according to the official website of the Olympics.

-Trampolines were originally used to train astronauts and were used as a training tool for other sports, such as acrobatics, tumbling, diving, gymnastics and freestyle skiing.
-Eventually, trampolines became so popular to the point of becoming a sport in the Olympic games.
-(2)
+Trampolines were originally used to train astronauts and as a training tool for other sports, such as acrobatics, tumbling, diving, gymnastics and freestyle skiing.
+Eventually, trampolines became so popular to the point of becoming a sport in the Olympic Games.

 Trampolines have become useful in the understanding of gravity and its effects on exercise.
 The Journal of Applied Physiology recorded a study by NASA in 1980 on rebounding by testing eight young males ages 19–26.
 The goal was to understand body acceleration distribution and its relation to how it was created.

-the magnitude of the biomechanical stimuli is greater with jumping on a trampoline than with running, a finding that might help identify acceleration parameters needed for the design of remedial procedures to avert deconditioning in persons exposed to weightlessness.
-(3)
+The results indicate that, for similar levels of HR and VO2, the magnitude of the biomechanical stimuli is greater with jumping on a trampoline than with running, a finding that might help identify acceleration parameters needed for the design of remedial procedures to avert deconditioning in persons exposed to weightlessness.

 Trampoline Workout Benefits

-We all know the benefits of exercise, but what are the benefits of rebounding, specifically?
+We all know there are many benefits of exercise, but what are the benefits of rebounding, specifically?
 Let’s explore.